gardenlinux/gardenlinux/tests/platformSetup/tofu/README.md

 export AWS_SECRET_ACCESS_KEY=my-access-key
 ```

+> [!NOTE]
-> 💡 For AWS, you can also use SSO authentication if your organization supports it.
+> For AWS, you can also use SSO authentication if your organization supports it.
 > If you don't have AWS credentials, you can just leave those variables empty.

 #### Google Cloud Platform (GCP)